-A cryptocurrency wallet is a device, platform or service that lets you access and interface with their private keys and in turn store and control their cryptocurrency.
+A cryptocurrency wallet is a device, platform or service that lets you access and interface with their private keys and store and control their cryptocurrency.
 Cryptocurrency wallets can be run on browsers, desktop and smartphone apps and physical hardware devices.

 Wallets have the very important job of securing your private keys, and different types of wallets provide you with various levels of convenience and security.

 A common misconception is that wallets store your cryptocurrency.
-This is incorrect. but this is actually not the case.
+This is incorrect.
+But this is actually not the case.
 Your cryptocurrency is stored on its native blockchain and can be accessed with the use of your private key.
 Wallets let you interface with your private keys to access and control the storage, sending and receiving of your cryptocurrency.

 For example, your BTC is stored in an address on the Bitcoin blockchain.
 When you use your private key in conjunction with a wallet, you can access and control your BTC.